 With a score that is equally iconic and romantic as it is tragic, Verdi’s masterpiece La traviata will take you through sensational party scenes sprinkled with tender and intimate moments.
 This dazzling immersive operatic experience will follow Violetta through three epic stages of her life as she navigates a forbidden love with Alfredo Germont.
 With the hypocrisy of the upper-class as the backdrop, Violetta and Alfredo’s love threatens shame on his family forcing Violetta to forfeit her one chance of happiness.

 La traviata will feature an exclusive VIP experience where you can party and share libations with the incredible cast and creative team.
-Follow Violetta on foot through her journey at a Downtown Columbus hotel to be announced soon.
+Follow Violetta on foot through her journey at the Residence Inn by Marriott Columbus Downtown.

-La traviata will be sung in English and Italian with mobile English titles.
+La traviata will be sung in English with an arrangement by Brian DeMaris.

 This immersive experience will require moderate walking.

-All VIP tickets come with two drink vouchers.
+All VIP tickets come with one drink voucher.

 COVID-19 SAFETY GUIDELINES